Furikuda/bork/docs/quickstart.rst

 leave any encrypted data secure.

 Avoid passphrases containing non-ASCII characters.
-Borg can process any unicode text, but problems may arise at input due to text encoding or differing keyboard layouts, so best just avoid non-ASCII stuff.
+Bork can process any unicode text, but problems may arise at input due to text encoding or differing keyboard layouts, so best just avoid non-ASCII stuff.

 See: https://xkcd.com/936/